Diocese of Sacramento: 1958 to 1980

 In his five years as bishop, McGucken authorized, built or approved for development nine parishes, three high schools, 33 new church buildings and one minor seminary.
 He became archbishop of San Francisco in 1962.
-To replace McGucken, Pope John XXIII named Auxiliary Bishop Alden Bell of Los Angeles as the next bishop of Sacramento.
+Auxiliary Bishop Alden Bell of Los Angeles was the next bishop of Sacramento.

 Bell was responsible for implementing the reforms from the Second Vatican Council in the diocese.
-Many parishes began parish councils at this time, and Bell encouraged the emergence of lay ministry in the diocese.
-He focused on the development of high schools throughout the diocese.
 Bell initiated a fund drive to ease costs, build new schools, expand religious education programs, and build a home for the elderly.

 In 1962, the Vatican erected the Dioceses of Stockton and Santa Rosa, taking several counties from the Diocese of Sacramento.
 At the same time, the Vatican transferred Solano County from the Archdiocese of San Francisco to Sacramento.
 Four years later, the Vatican also moved Alpine County from Sacramento to Stockton.